mkem114/SOFTENG-702-Android-Cursor/README.md

 Pointing and clicking with accelerometers

-## Make changes to the table via the Google DOC

-### Back Tapper Functionality
+## Use

+- Volume Down: Click
+- Long Press Volume Down: Dragging (e.g. drag refresh, scroll, drag and drop)
+- Volume Up: Traverse through different cursors or changing sensitivity (depending on a setting).
+- Long press Volume Up: Focus mode (cursor moves slowly while the button is held down).
+- Volume Up & Volume Down: Calibrate to re-centre cursor at current pitch and roll angles

+## Install

+Run `gradle clean installDebug` locally

+## For developers

+Install the library `cursor` by importing it using New -> Import Module and selecting the cursor module in master

+## Customization

+You want to extend the current Activity using the Cursor Activity class.
+This class allows your view to use the cursor.
+You can bind to onSensorChanged's super method to listen to sensor changes.

+- `setCursorSensitivity(CursorSensitivity sensitivity)` - sets the current cursor's sensitivity
+- `setVolUpTogglesSensitivity(boolean togglesSensitivity)` - Set what vol up button does.
+Currently either toggles cursor sensitivity or switches cursor
+- `toggleNextCursorSensitivity()` - toggles to the next cursor's preset sensitivity
+- `toggleNextCursor()` - cycles between different cursor appearances
+- `simulateTouchMove()` - simulate a touch move event on the current position
+- `simulateTouchDown()` - simulate a touch down event on the current position
+- `simulateTouchUp()` - simulate a touch release event on the current position

+See FindFood for an example of a complete app that has our library imported

+**Physical Buttons**

+Currently, as a proof of concept, the volume up button can be configured to toggle cursor sensitivity or switch cursor.
+This is an example of settings the application developer using our library can provide, to give their users more fine-grained control.

+**Cursor Sensitivity Levels**

+*   DWELL: if we think you intend on dwelling on the same location, we will keep the cursor stationary from jitter
+*   SMOOTHEST: lowest sensitivity to change in angles, but may appear laggy
+*   NO_DWELL: same sensitivity as dwell, but won't keep cursor stationary, for fine-grained control

+_Note: FindFood is set to SMOOTHEST_

+**Back Tapper Functionality**

-To ensure that back tapping works, the βTap Service application must be installed on the device.
+In order to utilising tapping the back of the device for clicking, the βTap Service application must be installed on the device.
 Simply install the application from Google Play - [Download βTap Service](https://play.google.com/store/apps/details?id=com.prhlt.aemus.BoDTapService).
 Then, the application that uses the cursor should be able to perform the clicking function via a back tap.

+**Project Plan vs. Implementation**

 <table>
   <tr>